bemo-fi/smart-contracts-v2-docs/README.md

 - `OP::UNSTAKE`
     ##### TL-B scheme:
     ```
-    unstake#492ab1b3 index:uint64 owner_address:MsgAddressInt amount_ton:Coins amount_jetton:Coins forward_payload:(Maybe ^Cell) = InternalMsgBody;
+    unstake#492ab1b3 index:uint64 owner_address:MsgAddressInt ton_amount:Coins jetton_amount:Coins forward_payload:(Maybe ^Cell) = InternalMsgBody;
     ```
     - `index`: A 64-bit unsigned integer that identifies the unstake request.
     - `owner_address`: Address of the owner initiating the unstake.
-    - `amount_ton`: Variable length unsigned integer for the amount of TON to be unstaked.
+    - `ton_amount`: Variable length unsigned integer for the amount of TON to be unstaked.
-    - `amount_jetton`: Variable length unsigned integer for the amount of jettons associated with the unstake (currently unused).
+    - `jetton_amount`: Variable length unsigned integer for the amount of jettons associated with the unstake (currently unused).
     - `forward_payload`: Optional payload with additional information for the unstake.

     - If the contract's balance is sufficient to cover `withdraw_ton_amount + msg_value` (the total amount to be unstaked plus any additional transaction cost)